-We filed for X-band and S-band radio frequencies licensing in February 2021 and were granted approval through a published filing by the ITU on April 4, 2021.
-Such licenses are held through Aurea Alas, Ltd., an Isle of Man company, which is a variable interest entity ("VIE") to us.
-Our filing contains approved spectrum use for multiple X-Band and S-Band frequencies and five different orbital planes.
-Additionally, we filed and received approval for a NOAA license related to our initial launch.
+We have previously been approved for our X-band and S-band radio frequencies licensing through a published filing by the ITU on April 4, 2021.
+Such licenses are held through Aurea Alas, Ltd., an Isle of Man company, which is a VIE to us.
+The ITU filing contains approved spectrum use for multiple X-Band and S-Band frequencies and seven different orbital planes, including 45 degrees.
+In August 2023, the FCC granted Sidus a LizzieSat-1 launch and operating license for launch and deploy on a SpaceX Falcon 9 mission called Transporter 10 to include approval for orbital operations utilizing the previously approved ITU S-band and X-band frequencies and ground station coverage.
+We have also filed an FCC Part 25 license request for the LizzieSat satellite constellation missions one through six.
+The FCC Part 25 license request has gone through the mandatory review period and is pending approval.
+The National Oceanic and Atmospheric Administration (NOAA), an agency of the U.S. Department of Commerce, granted a Tier 1 license authorizing Sidus to operate LizzieSat 1-3, a private remote-sensing space system comprised of 3 satellites (LizzieSat #1 through LizzieSat #3 or LS-1 through LS-3) in 2024.
+The imagery from Pan and SEIR imagers will be integrated into our FeatherBox AI onboard processor and combined with Automated Information Systems (AIS) data to detect marine traffic migration and illegal fishing activities, detect methane emissions and detect vegetative stress in various agricultural areas.
 Any delays in commencing our commercial launch operations, including due to delays or cost overruns in obtaining NOAA licenses or other regulatory approvals for future operations or frequency requirements, could adversely impact our results and growth plans.

-Our Vertically Integrated Space Platform
+Our Vertically Integrated Space Infrastructure

-We are designing, developing, manufacturing, and plan to operate a constellation of proprietary smallsats.
-These satellites are designed to for multiple missions and customers and form the foundation of our satellite platform.
+We are designing, developing, manufacturing, and planning to operate a constellation of proprietary smallsats.
+These satellites are designed for multiple missions and customers and form the foundation of our satellite platform.
 Weighing approximately 100 kilograms each, these hybrid 3D printed, modular satellites are more functional than cubesats and nanosatellites and less expensive to manufacture than the larger satellites in the 200-600kg range.
 Launched into a LEO and operating in diverse orbits (28°-98° inclination, 300-650km altitude) as approved by the International Telecommunication Union (ITU) in February 2021, our constellation will be optimally distributed to provide maximum coverage for our customers in the government and commercial sectors.
 With six initial globally distributed ground stations, our constellation is designed for rapid tasking, collection, and delivery of high-revisit, high-resolution imagery and data analytics.
-Our planned average daily revisit rate, from dawn to dusk, is 10 times a day or approximately 90 minutes.
 As our satellite constellation grows, the amount of data we collect will scale, and we expect our revisit rate will improve.

-Our cost efficient smallsats are designed from the ground-up to optimize performance per unit cost.
-We can integrate technologies and deliver data on demand at lower costs than legacy providers due to our vertical integration, use of COTS proven systems, cost-efficiencies, capital efficient constellation design, and adaptable pricing models.
+Our cost-efficient smallsats are designed from the ground-up to optimize performance per unit cost.
+We can integrate technologies and deliver data on demand at lower costs than legacy providers due to our vertical integration, use of Customer Off the Shelf (COTS) proven systems, cost-efficiencies, capital efficient constellation design, and adaptable pricing models.